CSMS API Specifications

 Site topology

-- Delivery Points, also known as : Grid connection, Service Drop, Meter Point Administration Number (MPAN), PDL...
+- Delivery Points, also known as : PDL, Grid connection, Service Drop, Meter Point Administration Number (MPAN)...

-The list of controlled EVSEs.
-Dreev needs to know the technical characteristics of the EVSEs in order to be able to properly control the charging.
+The list of controlled Charging Stations.
+Dreev needs to know the technical characteristics of the Charging Stations in order to be able to properly control the charge.
+Charging Stations can be dynamically provisioned by the CSMS depending on the project.

 Data needed: